jpx13/duco-miners/README.md

 # duco-miners

+I modified dansinclair25 CLI dashboard to better fit my needs.
+Added username, staking amount, uptime of the proram, verified status and changed the daily profit calculation for more accuracy.
+There are two versions, one for linux (miners.py) and one for windows (miners_win.py)

-duco-miners is a super simple terminal "dashboard" for you to view a list of your Duino Coin miners.
-The output automatically updates every 15 seconds and provides you with a break down of each of your miners (in alphabetical order) as well as an overview of all of your miners and your current balance.
+duco-miners is still a super simple terminal "dashboard" for you to view a list of your Duino Coin miners.
+The output automatically updates every 60 seconds and provides you with a break down of each of your miners (in alphabetical order) as well as an overview of all of your miners and your current balance.

 ![screenshot](screenshot.png)

-PLEASE NOTE: The "Daily profit" will differ to what you see on the Web and Desktop Wallets as they use different refresh rates!!
+The "Daily profit" method used by dansinclair25 has been changed and takes now the last ten minutes averages.
+So it is most accurate after ten minutes !

 ## Usage